KarelGeyer/analytics-report/README.md

 ### Here are some ideas I would like to implement for the application:

 - Add Code Formatter -> possibly prettier, eslint
+- Improve design of the applicatiion
+- Create Logout Session Timeout
 - Create event page
 - Create user roles -> specifically add admin roles
 - Backend routes documentation